Last Updated: 11 November 2019

 Personal Data we collect when you register with us online or create an online account: You can browse the Website without registering with us or creating an online account.
 If you choose not to register with us or create an online account we will not collect and use your personal data.
 However, in order to access certain resources or services via the Website (e.g., to download reports or papers, access technical alerts or to join technical forums), you will need to register with us.
 If you register and create an online account, we collect certain personal data about you such as:

 - Job title;

-- Organization name and size; location; and
+- Organization name, size and location; and

 - Whether or not you are acting on behalf of a current customer.

-Personal Information we collect when we obtain online feedback from you: We collect your name, online contact information and any other personal information that you choose to provide in the context of obtaining online feedback from you.
+Personal Data we collect when we obtain online feedback from you: We collect your name, online contact information and any other personal data that you choose to provide in the context of obtaining online feedback from you.
 At your option, we may also collect your organization's name and physical contact information although we may already hold this information if you have provided it to us for another purpose.

 - Business contact information (such as job title, responsibilities, department and name of organization);

 - Financial information (such as financial account information) if needed to take payment or fulfill contractual obligations or for related purposes;

 - Information necessary to evaluate Forcepoint's and Business Partners’ and Vendors’ performance; and

 - If you also hold an online Forcepoint account, we add any purchase information we collect, including details of the purchase and your business address, to your online account information.